yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 1. We want to migrate all our gaming services infrastructure into the cloud, using PaaS services where possible.
 We would like to know if this can be accomplished in three months to avoid renewing our equipment rental contract.

 2. In addition to our gaming services, we would like to migrate our existing data warehouse to Azure to take advantage of the ability to scale out along with some new SQL features available there.
+The current data warehouse performs well with an SMP-based architecture, so we would like to keep that, if possible.
 As part of this request, we would like to know more about:

    - Adding the ability to scale out the data warehouse to serve more requests.
-   - The upgrade path for our SSIS packages, SSAS cubes, and SSRS reports.
+   - The migration or upgrade path for our SSIS packages, SSAS cubes, and SSRS reports.

-3. We want recommendations for how to minimize migration costs as much as possible.
+3. We want recommendations on how to minimize migration costs as much as possible.

-4. We want to improve the security posture of our databases and learn more about potential vulnerabilities and compliance issues.
+4. We want to improve our databases' security posture and learn more about potential vulnerabilities and compliance issues.

-5. We have had complaints of high latency from gamers in other regions throughout the world, along with reports that players are unable to join games during peaks of high usage.
+5. We have had complaints of high latency from gamers in other regions throughout the world, along with reports that players cannot join games during peaks of high usage.
 By migrating our gaming services to the cloud, we are looking to improve the overall gaming experience, including:

    - Reducing latency for gamers accessing our services from various places around the world.
    - Improving our ability to host more players during peak times or when new game releases.
    - Adding redundancy to ensure high-availability for our gaming services.

-6. In the event of a regional outage, we would like to be able to resume gaming services within minutes and recover the data warehouse within 48 hours.
+6. In the event of a regional outage, we would like to resume gaming services within minutes and recover the data warehouse within 48 hours.

 ### Customer objections